bobtsang/bobtsang.github.io/_posts/2020-08-09-Hadoop-Ecosystem.md

 ## HDFS

 - HDFS stores metadata and application data separately.
-- NameNode: metadata
+- `NameNode`: metadata
-- DataNode: application data
+- `DataNode`: application data; file contents are replicated across multiple `DataNode` for reliability

+> The NameNode maintains the namespace tree and the mapping of file blocks to DataNodes (the physical location of file data).

 ## Reference